TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 To ensure we get the correct information from users, we will often want to ensure data matches a particular pattern.
 Real-world applications include checking if a password, credit card number or a zipcode is in the correct format.

-To add a pattern validation, we give the form control a `pattern` attribute with a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) as the value.
+To add a pattern validation, we give the form control a `pattern` attribute with a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) (regex) as the value.
 In our example we are using the pattern validation to ensure a US zip code is in the correct format (5 numbers followed by an optional dash and 4 more numbers):

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="YzrQqRK" data-preview="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">